eProsima/Fast-DDS-monitor/docs/rst/user_manual/status_panel.rst

 ============

 This panel displays the events that the application has received.
-These events arise as *callbacks* that are generated because of new entities has arrived to the network or has been discovered, or because it has been any change in the DDS network state.
+These events arise as *callbacks* that are generated because new entities have arrived to the network or have been discovered, or because there has been any change in the DDS network state.
-Each callback contains the entities discovered by the Monitor and the time it has happened.
+Each callback contains the entities discovered by the Monitor and the time it happened.
 This list could be erased using :ref:`refresh_button`.